 This is because luteolin possesses pharmacological constituents which fight oxidative stress and inflammation.

-The reduction of inflammation is important, because chronic and acute inflammation reduces testosterone production.
+Furthermore, the reduction of inflammation is important, because chronic and acute inflammation reduces testosterone production.

 As a result inflammation reduces the function of the leydig cells, these cells are controlled by luteinizing hormone which is directly responsible for testosterone secretion.